-If you are caught with any kind of illegal drugs on the expedition vehicle, regardless of the amount, you will be asked to leave the expedition immediately and no refund will be given.
-This is a very serious rule as any inconsideration can lead to the vehicle being impounded, the expedition cancelled and other innocent party’s arrested.
-We will not hesitate to remove someone if we have to so please respect your other expedition members.
+If you are caught with any kind of illegal drugs on this tour, regardless of the amount, you will be asked to leave the tour immediately and no refund will be given.
+Any inconsideration can lead to the tour being cancelled and innocent people arrested.
+We will not hesitate to remove someone if we have to.

 You do the reading up on the places we are going to in advance and decide how you want to spend your time and what activities you want to do.
-Apart from some basic truck rules this is not a trip where we hold your hand, it’s an expedition and we expect that you will want to be as independent as possible when it comes to your free time.
+Apart from some basic rules this is not a trip where we hold your hand, it’s an expedition and we expect that you will want to be as independent as possible when it comes to your free time.

 Tipping: Tipping the crew at the end of your expedition is always appreciated.
-As this is a long expedition, but also a budget one, we recommend you tip your driver/expedition leader a minimum of £100 at the end of the trip.
+As this is a fairly long expedition we recommend you tip your driver and tour leader a minimum of $150 each if you are happy with their service.
 Thank you.